rakshyak-98/Back2Basics/ML/model tranning.md

 - common values `0.2`, `0.25`, `0.1`
 - `0.2`: common choice, good balance between training and testing data
 - `0.25`: if a large dataset, allowing more data from testing
-- `0.1`: very large datasets, where even a small percentage can provide a significant number of samples for testing.
+- `0.1`: very large datasets, where even a small percentage can provide a significant number of samples for testing
 > [!NOTE] for a smaller datasets, a large test size (like 30%) might be necessary to ensure you have enough samples for evaluation.

 > [!NOTE] more complex models may require more data to train effectively, suggesting a smaller test size